johnwcowan/r7rs-work/ColorDockets.md

 Float and NaN dissector API (sign, quiet/signaling status, and integer tag): [FloatCLMedernach](FloatCLMedernach.md)

-R6RS versions of `real?`, `rational?`, `integer?`: these are false if the imaginary part is an inexact zero; the issue here is what to name them to avoid confusion

 Binary numeric I/O: [BinaryIoCowan](BinaryIoCowan.md)

 Comparator sublibrary: [SRFI 162](http://srfi.schemers.org/srfi-162/srfi-162.html)